Insprill/insprills-dark-theme/README.md

 ## Compiling

 To compile insprills-dark-theme, you will need Linux, the `zip` command, an internet connection.
-Clone this repo, then run `./build` from your terminal.
+Clone this repo, then run `./buildc` from your terminal.
-Once completed, the plugin can be found in the project directory.
+Once completed, the plugin can be found in the `build` directory.